biromiro/polimi-naml/README.md

 ### Lab Structure

-- `lab-01`, `lab-02`, ..., `lab-08`: Folders containing my solutions and code for each respective lab session.
+- `lab-01`, `lab-02`, ..., `lab-10`: Folders containing my solutions and code for each respective lab session.

+## Exams

+The repository also contains my solutions for the provided exams.
+They are inside the (`exams`) folder, with the exam itself accompanied with the jupyter notebook solutions and/or images when adequate.

 ## Additional Resources